CodePushGo/website/src/content/blog/en/google-play-compliance-key-update-strategies.md

 next_blog: ''
 ---

-**Staying compliant with [Google Play](https://play.google.com/console/signup) policies in 2025 is critical to avoid app removals, account suspensions, and revenue loss.** Developers must act quickly on policy changes and use tools like [Capgo](https://capgo.app/) to deliver updates to **95% of users within 24 hours**.
+**Staying compliant with [Google Play](https://play.google.com/console/signup) policies in 2025 is critical to avoid app removals, account suspensions, and revenue loss.** Developers must act quickly on policy changes and use tools like [CodePushGo](https://capgo.app/) to deliver updates to **95% of users within 24 hours**.
 Here’s what you need to know:

 -   **2025 Policy Changes**: Stricter rules for content (e.g., clear "Ad" labels, age verification), data privacy (e.g., in-app privacy dashboards, real-time logs), and account security (e.g., mandatory [two-factor authentication](https://capgo.app/docs/webapp/mfa/), 24-hour security holds).
 -   **Common Pitfalls**: Misunderstanding rules, outdated APIs, and lack of disclosures.
 -   **Compliance Tips**:
     -   Automate checks in your CI/CD pipeline.
-    -   Use live update tools like Capgo for instant fixes.
+    -   Use live update tools like CodePushGo for instant fixes.
     -   Regularly review Google Play announcements and train your team on new policies.
 -   **Risks of Non-Compliance**: App removal, lost revenue, and damaged reputation.